tgc-bot/FourAcesContracts/Membership.md

         4. Achieve a majority approval by existing Members

-    2. Once all three of the above have been met, the prospective Member may then be given a starting amount of chips and is considered a full Member of the Casino.
+    2. Once all of the above have been met, the prospective Member may then be given a starting amount of chips and is considered a full Member of the Casino.

 2. Members SHALL remain orderly, respectful and calm – both to Members and Staff alike.